syncfusion-content/uwp-docs/uwp/Pivot-Grid/Relational/Serialization-and-Deserialization.md

 ---
 layout: post
-title: Serialization and Deserialization in UWP Pivot Grid control | Syncfusion
+title: Serialization and Deserialization in UWP Pivot Grid | Syncfusion®
-description: Learn here all about Serialization and Deserialization support in Syncfusion UWP Pivot Grid (SfPivotGrid) control and more.
+description: Serialization and Deserialization in Syncfusion® UWP Pivot Grid control save and restore grid settings using XML files, streams, storage, or strings.
 platform: UWP
 control: SfPivotGrid
 documentation: ug
 ---

-# Serialization and Deserialization in UWP Pivot Grid (SfPivotGrid)
+# Serialization and Deserialization in UWP Pivot Grid

 This support allows you to serialize and deserialize the settings of SfPivotGrid control using [DataContractSerializer](https://msdn.microsoft.com/en-in/library/system.runtime.serialization.datacontractserializer.aspx).